MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/system-requirements.md

 1. Copy all of the contents of the script.

-2. In Microsoft SQL Server Management Studio, select a [!INCLUDE[prodshort](../includes/prodshort.md)] database, click New Query and paste the contents.
+2. In Microsoft SQL Server Management Studio, select a Dynamics GP database, click New Query and paste the contents.
 Then, execute the query.

-3. Run the script for each [!INCLUDE[prodshort](../includes/prodshort.md)] database.
+3. Run the script for each Dynamics GP database.

 4. The largest table will be the first record in the result set.
 You will need to convert the table size from kilobytes to megabytes by using the following calculation.
 This will determine the amount of space that will be allocated to the data file (MDF) and the transaction log file (LDF) for each database.